geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 of a number of contributing factors.
 In the case of the metal drum, it can made of steel and it has complicated structure.
 It's walls are thin, it is hollow on the inside, and the steel have a very high magnetic susceptbility.
 The geometry and high susceptibility causes the induced magnetic field of the drum to be in a different direction than the inducing earth's field and the relationship (above M=kappa H) is no longer valid.
 Also, the drum was manufactured by molding melted steel.
 When that material cooled through its Curie temperature it acquired a permanent, or remanent,  magnetization.
 It's net magnetization, when it is buried at any location on the earth will be the sum of the induced and remanent magnetizations.
 This is an important topic and be further investigated by clicking here.

-.. _responses:
+.. _magnetics_responses:

 Responses (Data)
 ================

 The magnetic field that results from the magnetized earth is evaluated with the equation

 .. math:: \mathbf{B}_A = \frac{\mu_0}{4\pi}  \int_{V}   \mathbf{M} \cdot \nabla \nabla \left(\frac{1}{r}\right) \; dV
   :label: integral